SBASKOY/zoom-clone/README.md

 - You can share your screen with your frinds.

-- You can write messega your friends
+- You can write message your friends

 > enjoy the chat